AidanGood/tt02-McCoy/README.md

 # The McCoy 6-bit Custom Microprocessor

-With design inspirations from the RISC ISA architecture and [Zennia](https://github.com/cpldcpu/tinytapeout_mcpu5) microprocessor.
+With design inspirations from the RISC-V ISA and [Zinnia](https://github.com/cpldcpu/tinytapeout_mcpu5) microprocessor.

 ## Overview of Architecture

 A RISC 6-bit CPU based on the Harvard Architecture.
 7 instructions, 9 registers.
 Register x0 is always 0, registers x1 through x7 are general purpose, and register x8 is a special function register and output.
+All instructions have fixed length opcodes.
+No overflow

 The 8 input bits:
  - The clock signal